anandrajakumaran/restAssured/README.md

 # Note:
-Have the chaged the number of items to fetch to 50 to reduce the number of calls http://api.viki.io/v4/videos.json?app=100250a&per_page=50&page=0
+Have chaged the number of items to fetch to 50 to reduce the number of calls http://api.viki.io/v4/videos.json?app=100250a&per_page=50&page=0

 The project uses restassured to make the rest API calls and validates the response.TestNG tests are used to execute the calls.